 Want to deepen your content knowledge, earn 10 Academy credits, and a certification badge?
 Register for an NGPF Certification Course today!

-For more Halloween content, check out the Question of the Day: Which Halloween item do consumers expect to spend the most on in 2022: Decorations, Candy or Costumes?
+For more Halloween content, check out the Question of the Day: What is the #1 way consumers plan to celebrate Halloween?